3dgeo-heidelberg/etrainee/course/software/software_gee.md

 Create the personal cloud project to access Code Editor.

+If prompted follow the steps as described below:

+Register a Noncommercial or Commercial Cloud project > Unpaid usage / Project type: Academia & Research or No affiliation > Create a new Google Cloud Project for this course / Set Project-ID and optionally Project Name > Continue to summary.

 ## Getting started

 We recommend the following introductory material to familiarize yourself with GEE.